-\subparagraph{The Role of Human Oversight.} The Cardiac Expert played a crucial role in defining the evaluation criteria.
+The Cardiac Expert played a crucial role in defining the evaluation criteria.
 Without human input, LLM-generated evaluations were overly broad, emphasizing Distinctiveness while failing to capture Coverage, Actionability, and Relevance.
 To address this, the \textbf{Cardiac expert} provided four specific definitions based on the experience of the three coding experts.
 This ensures that the evaluation criteria are precise and relevant, facilitating a more effective and focused refinement process.